-- the appropriate Regional Coordinator; - other affected government agencies and municipalities; - Indigenous communities included on the List of Indigenous communities; and - other potentially interested persons that the proponent is aware of (such as local interest groups, businesses, and members of the public that may be affected by some aspect of the project).
+- the appropriate EA Coordinator; - other affected government agencies and municipalities; - Indigenous communities included on the List of Indigenous communities; and - other potentially interested persons that the proponent is aware of (such as local interest groups, businesses, and members of the public that may be affected by some aspect of the project).

-For the purposes of Consultation with Indigenous communities the proponent shall prepare a List of Indigenous communities that may be potentially affected by or interested in the project.
-Proponents shall contact the Environmental Assessment Branch to compile this List (see contact information in the Introduction to this Guide).
-Proponents shall ask the organizations provided by the Branch to identify which Indigenous communities they believe may be potentially affected by or interested in the project.
+For the purposes of Consultation with Indigenous communities the proponent shall prepare an initial List of Indigenous communities that may be potentially affected by or interested in the project.
+Proponents shall contact the Environmental Assessment Branch confirm this List (see contact information in the Introduction to this Guide).
 Additional requirements for Consultation with Indigenous communities are included in Step 11.